 Today I am going to share with you my list of the 11 best LinkedIn profile tips.
 If you are a professional business person, I encourage you to take some time and update your profile with these LinkedIn profile tips.
-Choosing to not is a disservice to your career and could potentially hurt your career growth.
+Choosing not to is a disservice to your career and could potentially hurt your career growth.

 If a recruiter finds you, it is very important for them to know what skills you have, where you’ve worked, and what people think of you.
 Don’t get lazy and update only half of your profile.
-That will show through and get noticed as someone who does not have attention to details.
+That will show through and get noticed as someone who does not have attention to detail.
 Both are not ideal qualities of a potential candidate.

 1 – Choose a Great Photo